ziqizhang/data/README.md

 # Datasets

 This page shares [Ziqi Zhang]'s research datasets.
 Please follow the links below to find the datasets you need.
-Please also read the 'readme' file downloaded with each dataset, and respect the licence.
+All data are distributed under the Creative Commons CC-BY Licence, unless otherwise stated.
+Please also read the 'readme' file downloaded with each dataset.
 I would be grateful if you cite our work (see below) when using data shared on this site.
 Thanks.

+**NOTE**: you are recommended **NOT** to check out the entire respository, but nagivate to specific dataset and download them there.
+This is because some datasets can be very large but maybe irrelevant to your research.

   * [Hate Speech](#hate)
   * [Ontology Mapping](#ontomap)